chhabraharsh37/forestTreesTagging/README.md

 ## Focused Area:🧐
 ### This project is based on:
-* Flutter-based app:  In this app, the user can tag the tree by locating or going to the exact location and then feeding the latitude and longitude details along with the other parameters.
+* <b>Flutter</b>-based app:  In this app, the user can tag the tree by locating or going to the exact location and then feeding the latitude and longitude details along with the other parameters.
 Once the data is stored, it will generate a unique key and a QR code for the same, so that later on we can refer to that tree by that code itself.
 * A data analysis system with a Web App interface to the collected data and apply a machine learning model for prediction of different parameters.